anirudhkamath/anirudhkamath.github.io/_pages/books.md

 >
 > -- Carl Sagan, Cosmos, Part 11: The Persistence of Memory (1980)

-## Books that I am reading, have read, or will read
+## Books that I am reading, have read, or will read (2025 and onwards)

 - Forrest Gump, by Winston Groom
 - QBism: The Future of Quantum Physics, by Hans Christian von Baeyer
+- Dune